guildxyz/club-contracts/README.md

 const token = "0x..."; // the address of the token to be distributed
 ```

 To add a new cohort to a deployed contract, you need to generate a Merkle tree.
+See section **Generating a Merkle tree** below.

+### Generating a Merkle tree

-For that you'll need a .json file with the addresses you wish to ditribute rewards to and the respective token amounts in hexadecimal format.
+First, you'll need a .json file with the addresses you wish to ditribute rewards to and the respective token amounts in hexadecimal format.
 For help, take a look at the _example.json_ file in the _scripts_ folder.
 Create a similarly structured file and place it next to the example file.
 When you're ready, open a terminal in the project's directory and run this command (replace _[filename]_ with the relative path and name of your file):